A sampler dish: examples of words in stacks of paragraphs, including my recent essay at Harper’s.

 In this mock-up, I have added a new title, new subheads, and heavily edited copy.
 The original article is available here.
 This edit maintains the length of the original piece, but trims the words-per-sentence count by nearly 10 percent.
 I believe my edit improves the clarity and overall cadence of the piece, too.

 I’ve worked on a range of projects for the Cleveland Water Alliance.
 Here, I include prose from the Erie Hack website that indicates my contribution to the branding of the blue economy.
-(It’s now on their landing page.)
-Page two, which is an excerpt from a grant request that netted $250,000, provides a taste of… Read More
+Page two, which is an excerpt from a grant request that netted $250,000, provides a taste of my capacities for brevity and clarity.… Read More

 Copyediting and line editing